keybase/homebrew-beta/README.md

           brew update

-1. Install Keybase:
+1. Install Keybase (staging):

           brew install keybase/beta/kbstage

-This installs `kbstage` (not `keybase`), so as not to conflict with your regular install.
+This installs `kbstage` (not `keybase`), so we don't conflict with your regular installation.
 Use `kbstage` when issueing commands.
 For example:

           kbstage id gabrielh
           kbstage login